zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3withinfo-method.md

 ## <a name="parameters"></a>Parameter
  `pFuncEnter3`
- [in] Ein Zeiger auf die Implementierung, die als dienen der `FunctionEnter3WithInfo` Rückruf.
+ [in] A pointer to the implementation to be used as the `FunctionEnter3WithInfo` callback.

  `pFuncLeave3`
- [in] Ein Zeiger auf die Implementierung, die als dienen der `FunctionLeave3WithInfo` Rückruf.
+ [in] A pointer to the implementation to be used as the `FunctionLeave3WithInfo` callback.

  `pFuncTailcall3`
- [in] Ein Zeiger auf die Implementierung, die als dienen der `FunctionTailcall3WithInfo` Rückruf.
+ [in] A pointer to the implementation to be used as the `FunctionTailcall3WithInfo` callback.

 ## <a name="remarks"></a>Hinweise
- Die [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), und [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) Hooks bereitstellen Stack Stapelrahmen und Überprüfung.
-Zugriff auf diese Informationen, die `COR_PRF_ENABLE_FUNCTION_ARGS`, `COR_PRF_ENABLE_FUNCTION_RETVAL`, und/oder `COR_PRF_ENABLE_FRAME_INFO` Flags festgelegt werden müssen.
-Der Profiler kann mithilfe der [ICorProfilerInfo:: SetEventMask](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) Methode, um die Ereignisflags festgelegt, und klicken Sie dann die `SetEnterLeaveFunctionHooks3WithInfo` Methode, um die Implementierung dieser Funktion zu registrieren.
+ The [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), and [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md) hooks provide stack frame and argument inspection.
+To access that information, the `COR_PRF_ENABLE_FUNCTION_ARGS`, `COR_PRF_ENABLE_FUNCTION_RETVAL`, and/or `COR_PRF_ENABLE_FRAME_INFO` flags have to be set.
+The profiler can use the [ICorProfilerInfo::SetEventMask](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) method to set the event flags, and then use the `SetEnterLeaveFunctionHooks3WithInfo` method to register your implementation of this function.

- Nur einen Satz von Rückrufen zu einem Zeitpunkt aktiv sein kann, und die neueste Version Vorrang.
-Aus diesem Grund, wenn ein Profiler aufruft [SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) und `SetEnterLeaveFunctionHooks3WithInfo`, `SetEnterLeaveFunctionHooks3WithInfo` verwendet wird.
+ Only one set of callbacks may be active at a time, and the newest version takes precedence.
+Therefore, if a profiler calls both [SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md) and `SetEnterLeaveFunctionHooks3WithInfo`, `SetEnterLeaveFunctionHooks3WithInfo` is used.

- Die `SetEnterLeaveFunctionHooks3WithInfo` Methode aufgerufen werden kann, nur über die Profiler [ICorProfilerCallback:: Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) Rückruf.
+ The `SetEnterLeaveFunctionHooks3WithInfo` method may be called only from the profiler's [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h